cgenglab/website/content/en/authors/rexwest/_index.md

 - Alumni
 ---

 Rex West is a Ph.D student of the Department of Creative Informatics at The University of Tokyo.

 ### Online CV
 <a href="http://cv.rexwe.st/">cv.rexwe.st<a>

+### Doctoral Thesis
+Multiple importance sampling for continuous domains and applications in path sampling for light transport simulation